What is Culture Shock?

 Who Experiences Culture Shock?

-Anyone who spends some time abroad can experience culture chock.
-This holds true for tourists, exchange students, sojourners, expatriates, migrants, refugees as well as local, indigenous or ethnic groups faced with a large-scale influx of visitors from another culture.
-Even within organizations, there is the possibility of culture chock arising due to recruitments and transfers to new locations.
+Anyone who spends some time abroad can experience culture shock.
+This holds for tourists, exchange students, sojourners, expatriates, migrants, refugees, and local, indigenous, or ethnic groups faced with a large-scale influx of visitors from another culture.
+Culture shock can arise in organizations due to recruitment and transfers to new locations.

 Common Symptoms of Culture Shock